spencerkclark/faceted/README.md

 implementation there that inspired part of what is done here is the ability to add user-settable padding to the edges of the figure (to add space for axes ticks, ticklabels, and labels).
-This eliminates the need for using `bbox_inches='tight'` when saving the figure, and enables the user to make sure that their figures are *exactly* the dimensions they need for their use.
+This eliminates the need for using `bbox_inches='tight'` when saving the figure, and enables you to make sure that your figures are *exactly* the dimensions you need for your use.

 Examples
 --------